 - letting to the tenant of an agricultural holding or croft

-There are some other minor exemptions, you can find out more on the Better Renting Scotland website.
+There are some other minor exemptions, you can find out more from Renting Scotland.
 If you are just entering the market, you should register before letting property.

 Property management agents

 Although not obliged to register by law, agents managing private rented properties are encouraged to register.
 Changes to legislation will make this a requirement during 2017.
 This will include a mandatory Code of Practice and training requirements.
 For more information see the Landlord Accreditation Scotland website.

 The landlord whose properties you manage will need to list you on his or her application.
 The local authority will check that you are 'fit and proper' to be acting as a landlord.

 More information can be found in our leaflet: Private Sector Advice - Support for all Housing Matters (PDF, 1.2mb).